Exmanika/dkdkwatch/README.md

 </div>

 # TheHiddenChanyeol
- This app uses Web RTC to stream a desktop inside of a docker container, I made this because [rabb.it](https://en.wikipedia.org/wiki/Rabb.it) went under and my internet can't handle streaming and discord keeps crashing when my friend attempts to.
+ This app uses Web RTC to stream a desktop inside of a docker container, I made this because [rabb.it](https://en.wikipedia.org/wiki/Rabb.it) went under and my internet can't handle streaming and discord keeps crashing when my friend attempts to stream.
 I just want to watch kdramas with my friends ლ(ಠ益ಠლ) so I started digging throughout the internet and found a few *kinda* clones, but none of them had the virtual browser, then I found [N.eko](https://github.com/nurdism/neko) and I was able to figure out the rest.
 This is by no means a fully featured clone of rabbit, it hs only *one* room.
 It's stateless, so no saved user names or passwords.

 ### Features
   * Text Chat (With basic markdown support, discord flavor)